polarsquad/kubernetes-developer-workshop/www/content/basics.md

 - `Deployment` - Manage _Pod_ replica set and do rolling a upgrade of _Pods_
 - `Service` - Group one or more _Pods_ together to be a single _Service_
 - `Ingress` - Exposes _Service_ to public access
+- `ConfigMap` - For application configuration
+- `Secret` - To store passwords, etc.

 There are even more commands, check `kubectl --help` for more info.